Benjamin Franklin Mudge: First discoveries

 Mudge began geological and paleontological field expeditions in 1865, while still employed at KSAC.
 He collected footprints near Junction City in 1865, and invertebrates and Late Cretaceous deciduous leaves near Ellsworth in 1866, and more plants and a saurian in 1869 from the Republican River near the northern state line.
 His expedition in 1870 was near Fort Wallace and saw the discovery of numerous plesiosaurs and fish from the Saurodontidae family.
 1871 saw plants, molluscs, vertebrates, and the bird Hesperornis from western Kansas.
 In 1872 more vertebrates and plants were discovered in Smith County, while in 1873 new species were discovered in Trego and Ellis Counties, and plesiosaurs were found in 1874 in Jewell and Gove Counties.

-While he maintained a small collection as KSAC, the majority of his finds were sent to Eastern paleontologists to be described.
+While he maintained a small collection at KSAC, the majority of his finds were sent to Eastern paleontologists to be described.
 He initially corresponded in this fashion with Fielding Bradford Meek at the Smithsonian (primarily concerning molluscs), Leo Lesquereux (plants), Edward Drinker Cope at the Academy of Natural Sciences in Philadelphia (vertebrates), Othniel Charles Marsh at the Peabody Museum of Natural History at Yale, Louis Agassiz at Harvard, and James Dwight Dana at Yale.
 In turn, Cope visited Mudge in 1871, and Cope, Marsh, and Lesquerenx all visited in 1872.
 Cope and Lesquerenx published most of Mudge's discoveries from this period.

 Mudge discovered Ichthyornis in 1872.
 While he initially planned to ship the specimen to Cope, he heard of Othniel Charles Marsh's interest and sent it instead to his former acquaintance from Connecticut.
 Marsh first described the bird in 1872, but misidentified the toothed jaw as belonging to a type of lizard.
 Marsh associated the jaw with the avian postcranial elements and published the new data the next year.
 An analysis in 1952 concluded the jaw actually belonged to a mosasaur, but a reevaluation in 1967 and new specimens confirmed Marsh's assessment.

 This was the first bird described with teeth; Richard Owen's original description of the London Specimen of Archaeopteryx in 1861 did not recognize its associated teeth, and assumed the bird had a beak.
 This was also the start of Mudge's association with Marsh, as the rivalry between Cope and Marsh (known as the "Bone Wars") heated up.